michalwrona01/VPS-nginx-varnish/README.md

 # VPS-nginx

-Reverse proxy for Django services.
+Reverse proxy for my all applications.